Best Software

 Best for: In-house teams with unique or regulated workflows

-Agiloft is the most configurable CLM on this list.
+Agiloft is among the most configurable CLMs on this list.
 If your in-house team has processes no off-the-shelf tool can handle (unusual approval matrices, industry-specific compliance requirements, multi-entity structures), Agiloft lets you build exactly what you need without developer resources.
 Agiloft was named a Leader in the 2025 Gartner Magic Quadrant for CLM and recently launched an AI-driven Obligation Management solution.

 The no-code customization engine adapts to your process instead of forcing you to adapt.
 The self-hosted option is rare among CLM vendors and valuable for security-conscious organizations with strict data residency requirements.